portrait

 .build();

-In version 1.5. of Jilt, that method will be generated when the new toBuilder attribute of the @Builder annotation is set.
+In version 1.5. of Jilt, the static method will be generated on the Builder class when the new toBuilder attribute of the @Builder annotation is set.
 That attribute allows you to control the name of that generated method.
 For the Person example above, it would look something like:

 @Builder(toBuilder = "toBuilder")